johnbintz/jasmine-headless-webkit/index.md

 * If you're not using Rails and still want to unit test, the Jasmine gem or `jasmine-headless-webkit` is what you want.

 'round here, we focus on unit testing and mocking external interfaces.
-No using your app's views or routes, no hitting the app server to get resources, just mocking and stubbing.
+No using your app's views or routes, no hitting the app server to get resources, just mocking and stubbing the JavaScript code all by itself.

 ## How do I use this wonderful toy?